Global responsibility and policy coherence

 A typical feature of the sustainable development work carried out by Finland is the wide participation by society.
 This has attracted attention internationally and provides an excellent opportunity to influence the international debate on the subject.

 The Center for Global Development – a non-governmental organisation – uses the Commitment to Development Index (CDI) to rank 27 of the world's richest countries on their commitment to improving the status of people living in the poorest countries.
-Finland has done well in the comparison, which is carried out on a yearly basis.
-The part of the index that relates to trade policy was chosen as an indicator for the global responsibility basket because it is of utmost importance that developing countries participate in international trade and benefit from it.
+Finland has done well in the assessment, which is carried out on a yearly basis.
+The part of the index that relates to trade policy was chosen as an indicator for the global responsibility criteria because it is of utmost importance that developing countries participate and benefit from international trade.
 Increasing the exports of developing countries and improving market access for them, especially for the least developed countries, has also been recorded in the UN's Sustainable Development Goals.

 Finland's development trend in the CDI's basket measuring trade policy is rising.
 Finland scored its highest value on the index, 5.29, in 2017.
 In the first years of the assessment (2003-2004), Finland's score was on average 4.55.
 The index consists of four areas 1) tariffs against imports from developing countries (weight 40%); 2) agricultural subsidies (weight 10%), 3) regulatory impediments to imports (weight 25%); 4) openness of trade in services (weight 25%).